autay27/inksync/content/blog/tidying-notebooks/index.md

 Now I can display them, see them every day and look forward to using them in the future.
 And hopefully it will remind me that I have plenty and don't need to buy more!

 The container is made from a cardboard mini set of drawers, which I had never found a good use for before.
 I laid it flat and took out the drawers themselves, which will probably come in handy for storing small items.
 And yes, there is a third compartment which is empty, and I'm sure I'll find something to go in there too...

+_Update: I now store my ebook reader in there between uses.
+It's around A6 size, so it looks just right in there._